alpsoysemih/multiomics-survival-modeling/README.md

 ⸻

-Reproducibility
+## Reproducibility
-	•	METABRIC is used as the training cohort
+- **METABRIC** is used exclusively as the training cohort.
-	•	TCGA-BRCA serves as an independent validation cohort
+- **TCGA-BRCA** serves as an independent validation cohort.
+- All cutoffs (gene-level, pathway-level, and signature-level) are derived **only from METABRIC**.
-	•	Cutoffs derived in METABRIC are applied unchanged to TCGA-BRCA
+- The same predefined cutoffs are applied **unchanged** to TCGA-BRCA.
-	•	No cohort-specific tuning is performed in validation
+- No cohort-specific tuning, re-optimization, or threshold adjustment is performed in the validation cohort.

 ⸻